sawolford/onsub/README.md

 	def gitpriority(verbose, debug, path): return 4 if os.path.exists(".git") else 0
 #### - `py:makecommand`
 Python function taking four (4) arguments: `verbose`, `debug`, `path`, `*rest`.
 The first two are flags that can be used to control output.
-The third is the path that does not exist and needs to be created.
+The third is the path that does not exist or needs to be updated.
 The last is a list for accepting a variable number of arguments.
 These variable arguments are taken from an input file (described later) and should typically contain additional instructions for constructing a missing folder.
 The function should return a string that evaluates to a shell command.
-This shell command may be executed in parallel if there is no other command provided to `onsub` (i.e., noop).
-Required if construction is requested and `py:makefunction` is not set (`py:makecommand` takes precedence over `py:makefunction`).
-Exanple:
+Required if construction is requested (`--make`) and `py:makefunction` is not set (`py:makecommand` takes precedence over `py:makefunction`).
+Example:

 	def gitmakecommand(verbose, debug, path, *rest):
+		if os.path.exists(path): return None
 		assert len(rest) >= 1
 		url = rest[0]
-		cmd = "git clone {url} {path}".format(url=url, path=path)
+		cmd = "{{cmd}} clone {url} {path}".format(url=url, path=path)
 		if debug: print(cmd)
 		return cmd
 #### - `py:makefunction`
 Python function taking five (5) arguments: `verbose`, `debug`, `path`, `noexec`, `*rest`.
 The first two are flags that can be used to control output.
-The third is the path that does not exist and needs to be created.
+The third is the path that does not exist or needs to be updated.
 The fourth is a flag indicating that the function should not actually execute.
 The last is a list for accepting a variable number of arguments.
 These variable arguments are taken from an input file (described later) and should typically contain additional instructions for constructing a missing folder.
 The function should actually perform the necessary operation to construct a missing folder and should return a tuple consisting of an error code and an output string.
 This command will not be executed in parallel due to limitations of Python multiprocessing.
 Required if construction is requested and `py:makecommand` is not set.
 Example:

 	def allmakefunction(verbose, debug, path, noexec, *rest):
+		if os.path.exists(path): return 0, 'path "{path}" already exists'.format(path=path)
 		if verbose >=4: print("os.makedirs({path})".format(path=path))
 		if noexec: return 0, "[noexec] os.makedirs({path})".format(path=path)
 		os.makedirs(path)
 		return 0, "os.makedirs({path})".format(path=path)
 #### - string.format() strings
-Other dictionary entries are strings that can contain Python variable substitution specifiers compatible with the Python `string.format()` standard method.
+Some dictionary entries are strings that can contain Python variable substitution specifiers compatible with the Python `string.format()` standard method.
 Variables are substituted from the same section dictionary.
 This variable substitution is performed iteratively a set number of times or until the string no longer changes.
 Example:

 	"cmd": "git"
 	"-v": "-v"
 	"remote": "{cmd} remote {-v}"
+#### - Python substitution generator
+Some dictionary entries are Python functions that generate strings for variable substitution compatible with the Python `string.format()` standard method.
+Example:

+	def getcwd(path):
+		try:
+			with pd.pushd(path): return os.getcwd()
+			pass
+		except FileNotFoundError: pass
+		return ""

+	defdefault = {
+		"cwd": lambda v, d, path: getcwd(path),
+	}
 ### Final configuration
 Since the configuration file is just normal Python code, complex configurations can be constructed.
 Python allows a dictionary to be updated from another dictionary, where only keys in the other dictionary are replaced in the original.
 Checks against operating system type can be performed to alter behavior depending on the underlying OS.
 The resultant dictionary, if enabled, is the only one that will be interpreted by `onsub`.
 Example: